ikhemissi/o365-activity-to-eventhubs/README.md

 Now that the Function App and its dependencies are deployed, we need to update the App Settings of the Function App.

-Please check the App Settings of the Function App, and make sure that the field `ENTRA_APP_CLIENT_ID` was updated with the Cliend ID of the App registration.
+Please check the App Settings of the Function App and make sure all settings look good, you can do this by navigating to the Function App, then selecting the blade menu `Settings`, then clicking on `Environment variables`.

+Make sure the field `ENTRA_APP_CLIENT_ID` is set to the Cliend ID of the App registration.

+You will also need to update the value of `ENTRA_APP_CLIENT_CERTIFICATE_NAME` and set it to the name of the certificate which you have previously added to the App Registration.

 ### Deploying the app